swarthout/feathers-apollo/README.md

 3. Permissions via feathers hooks (user can only remove and modify own posts, etc.)

-4. No code was manually written for database services

-5. Consistent query syntax independent of database (I could change the database from Mongo to SQL with no change to the resolvers)
+4. Consistent query syntax independent of database (I could change the database from Mongo to SQL with no change to the resolvers)

-6. Automatic REST endpoint generation (it is nice to have REST as a fallback or for public facing APIs)
+5. Automatic REST endpoint generation (it is nice to have REST as a fallback or for public facing APIs)

-7. Express compliant (use any Express middleware without hacks)
+6. Express compliant (use any Express middleware without hacks)

-8. Automatic Socket.io integration (way to use websockets for real-time features before Apollo's solution is completed)
+7. Automatic Socket.io integration (way to use websockets for real-time features before Apollo's solution is completed)

 ## Getting Started